oinamclintonsingh/Manipuri-Name-Generator/README.md

 ## Acknowledgements

-- Special thanks to the cultural experts and linguists who provided valuable insights and resources for the Meitei Mayek script.
+- Special thanks to the cultural experts and linguists who provided valuable insights and resources for the Meitei Mayek script (Haorongbam Preetika Devi, Oinam Bikash Meitei, Keisham Rabichandra Singh).
 - Inspired by the rich cultural heritage of Manipur.

 ## Contact